 Chances are the job will take some time.
 Being immersed in your materials will almost certainly spark ideas.
 But so will removing all kinds of obsolete items from your home and life.
 Old clothes that no longer fit when removed allow you to be more creative with those that are left.

 I find I can see what I have, when all the extra stuff is removed.
 The act of gathering, sorting and making decisions helps to see relationships between materials.
 Is there a great preponderance of one color or aesthetic preference?
-More importantly do I still respond to that color with excitement and a flow of ideas?
+More importantly do I still respond with excitement and a flow of ideas?

 I mentioned “the act of gathering, sorting and making decisions”.
 This process has a different energy when the intention is to purge and clear, rather than just to organize.